-"Never drop the ball pursuing a goal just because of the time it takes.
+"Never drop the ball pursuing a goal just because of the long time horizon.
 That time will pass anyway." – Earl Nightingale

 For as long as you want to continue gaining muscle, this program requires you to go to the gym three times per week for 45-60 minutes.
 Once you’ve reached your target size, you can switch to a maintenance plan of just two 40 minute sessions per week.

 Buy your workout accessories.

 First 2 months: Low-volume workouts with non-intimidating exercises anyone can do — even with only dumbbells.
 The workouts are 45 minutes long.
 You don’t have to push yourself hard yet because your unexercised muscles will respond quickly.